 5. To explore a future relationship with a promising young company in a transparent, low risk way

-First Connect provides an opportunity for advisors and experts to build an ongoing business relationship with promising young companies or to participate eventually in a senior role, as a Board member, or as an investor in a startup.
+First Connect provides an opportunity for mentors and experts to build an ongoing business relationship with promising young companies or to participate eventually in a senior role, as a Board member, or as an investor in a startup.

 Talk to us about how participating in First Connect might be a fit for you or your company.